kizu/kizu.ru/src/posts/2017-06-27-keyboard-only-focus/index.en.md

 But in Firefox… Well, our `:hover:active` stuff just doesn't work.
 And even more to it, if we'd actually listen to the button's events, then on `<button>` we won't get[^fxbug] a `click` when we click (and that should be a _click_, not a tap!).
 That only happens when you change the `visibility` of a `<button>` on the `:active` state.

-[^fxbug]: I suspect that there is [a related bug in bugzilla](https://bugzilla.mozilla.org/show_bug.cgi?id=1375877) for this, but maybe there are others, feel free to find if some other bug fits better! <!-- align="end" -->
+[^fxbug]: I suspect that there is [a related bug in bugzilla](https://bugzilla.mozilla.org/show_bug.cgi?id=1375877) for this, but maybe there are others, feel free to find if some other bug fits better! <!-- offset="2" span="2" -->

 ### Fixing Firefox